1divyanshu4/ECC-ErrorCorrectionCodes-/README.md

 ## Testing and Verification
 - **Simulation**:
   - Each implementation has been simulated and verified using ModelSim-Altera.
-  - Testbenches are provided in the subfolders under `Source` to validate encoder and decoder functionality for Hamming Code and Hadamard Code.

 - **Hardware Testing**:
   - Load the design onto the DE10-Lite board.